-Q: How many college credits can be earned through the BAISD EDGE Early College program?
+Q: How many college credits can be earned through the BAISD Early Middle College program?

-A: The number of credits a student can earn depends on several factors.
+A: The number of credits a student can earn depends on the type of program they’re enrolled in and the goals of each student.
 Students are expected to earn at least 15, but it is possible to earn up to 60 transferable college credits!

-Q: Can students in Early College play high school sports?
+Q: Can students in Early Middle College play high school sports?

 A: Yes!
 Students may participate in high school sports through their 12th grade year subject to the same eligibility requirements as all other students and if scheduling permits.

-Q: Do BAISD EDGE students graduate with their senior class?
+Q: Do BAISD Early Middle College students graduate with their senior class?

-A: Students participate in their senior year activities and 12th-grade commencement along with their class.
+A: Students participate in their senior year activities and can walk with their graduating class.
 However, their diploma is given after their fifth year where they complete one final high school class, meeting the Michigan Merit Curriculum requirement to have a math or math-related class in the final year of high school.

-Q: Who pays for tuition, fees and books for the BAISD EDGE courses?
+Q: Who pays for tuition, fees and books for the Early Middle College courses?

-A: Each local school district covers all tuition, fees, and textbook costs for students enrolled in BAISD EDGE.
-Students can graduate from high school and college debt-free!
+A: Each local school district covers all tuition, fees, and textbook costs for students enrolled.
+Students enrolled in EMC can graduate from high school and college debt-free!

 Q: Do students follow the local district schedule or the college schedule?